kad-rowla/datascience-ratt-sis/README.md

-# Data Science Team: GeoJSON
+## SIS Students: Linked Data Transformation

 In order to be able to publish linked data to an online data catalog, RATT must first be configured.
 This is done with the following steps: